michaelhojungyoon/BIOF501A_Project/README.md

 1) Unzipping the fastq.gz files
 2) Splitting the fastq files into respective forward (R1) and reverse (R2) reads
 3) Performing fastp to check for quality and determine a trimming length
-4) Zipping the fastq.gz files
+4) Zipping the fastq files
 5) Running the DADA2 pipeline in nf-core environment with parameters obtained from the fastp summary

 # Setting up the environment